rugbyprof/4883-Software-Tools/Assignments/A08/README.md

 >Note: Image will grow by a factor of subimage size (100x400 image will be 1600x6400 using a 16x16 subimage).

+### Helper Functions

+- Go HERE for some helper code.

 ### Deliverables